Paul-Passeron/RockerAllocator/README.md

 # Rocker Allocator in C

-Simple stb-style single header libc malloc wrapper for transpiled langage 'Rocker'.
+Simple stb-style single header libc malloc wrapper for transpiled langage [Rocker](https://github.com/Paul-Passeron/Rocker.git).

 Keeps track of allocated pointers and has a scope system which handles the freeing of memory